openmeteo/pthelma/doc/timeseries.rst

    as ``%Y[-%m[-%d[ %H:%M]]]``.
 A ``T`` or ``t`` can be used instead of a space as a time separator.

-.. function:: datetime_from_iso(isostring)

-   Return a :class:`datetime` object created from a string in ISO 8601 format.
-In the current implementation it only converts strings of the form YYYY-MM-DD, optionally followed by THH:mm, where T is a literal T. Instead of T, a lower case t or a space can also be used.

 .. function:: isoformat_nosecs(adatetime[, sep])

    Same as adatetime.isoformat, but without seconds.